AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 ## Running CQL Services

-To run the server, simply invoke `yarn start`.
+To run the server, simply invoke `npm start`.
 ```
-$ yarn start
+$ npm start
 ```

 _**NOTE**: This service operates on HTTP only.
 This means that information between the client and the server is **not** encrypted.
 Under this configuration, calls to the CQL Services that contain real patient data should originate from the same host and avoid going over the network._